milkyware/milkyware.github.io/_drafts/logging-style.md

 ## Using ILogger

 In C#, the `ILogger` interface is a standard feature of modern .NET applications.
 It enables flexible logging as well as seamless integration with dependency injection and is available in most project templates to start logging **out-of-the-box**.
-Here’s an example of how to inject `ILogger` and utilize different log levels in a service class:
+Here's an example of how to inject `ILogger` and utilize different log levels in a service class:

 ``` cs
 using Microsoft.Extensions.Logging;